CatheonGaming/cgc-evm-public-contracts/nft_whitelist_mint/README.md

     - mint by owner without fund
     - pause/unpause the minting by owner
     - set several phases of minting schedules

+- CGCWhitelistERC721AV1
+  - Extends the CGCWhitelistERC721A smart contract
+  - added one additional functionality - minting with ERC20 token

 ## Usage